 Since 1996, Joanna has directed the Centre for Community Based Research (CCBR) in Canada.
 CCBR is an independent, non-profit organization with vast of experience in community-based research in Canada and internationally, with involvement of over 350 projects in 30 years.

 Joanna promotes community-based research in both academia and community.
-She is an adjunct professor at Renison University College at University of Waterloo and is currently teaching PAR and Community Engagement courses.
+She is an adjunct associate professor at both University of Waterloo and Wilfrid Laurier University, where she teaches undergraduate and graduate level courses.
 She was an organizer of CU Expo 2011, in Waterloo, Ontario that brought together about 550 scholars, practitioners and community members to showcase innovative, community-university research projects.